Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the third quarter, sales of Louis Vuitton and Dior slowed down while Gucci and Yves Saint-Laurent even decreased.

-Considered a barometer of the luxury industry, the business situation in the past 3 months of LVMH Group - which owns many brands such as Louis Vuitton, Dior, Tiffany - was no longer as strong as in the first half of the year.
+Considered a barometer of the luxury industry, the business situation of the LVMH group - which owns many brands such as Louis Vuitton, Dior, Tiffany - in the past 3 months has not been as strong as in the first half of the year.

 Specifically, the newly announced third-quarter revenue reached 19.96 billion euros, up 9% compared to the same period in 2022.
 This figure is significantly lower than the 17% growth in the first half of this year.
-Sales of LVMH's mainstays such as leather goods and luxury fashion were no exception, increasing only 9% in the last quarter compared to 20% in the first 6 months.
+Sales of key items such as LVMH's leather goods and luxury fashion were no exception, increasing only 9% in the last quarter compared to 20% in the first 6 months.

 Other companies have struggled even more, with French conglomerate Kering seeing its sales fall 9% in the third quarter to €4.46 billion.
 CEO François-Henri Pinault attributed the decline to the impact of decisions to strengthen the exclusivity of its brands, as well as external challenges including an unfavorable macroeconomic environment and a decline in demand for luxury goods.